Third Temple: Christian views

 The author argues that Jesus, having claimed to be and do what the temple was and did, is the new temple, and that, as parts of the "body of Christ" (ie, the Christian church), are his people and parts of a new temple, as well.
-(That said, Jesus was a contemporary of the Second Temple, as was Paul of Tarsus for at least a portion of his life.)
+(That said, Jesus was a contemporary of the Second Temple, as was Paul of Tarsus.)
 The result, according to N. T. Wright, is that the earthly temple, along with the city of Jerusalem and the Land of Israel, is no longer of any spiritual significance:

 [Paul] refers to the church, and indeed to individual Christians, as the 'temple of the living God' (1 Cor.
 3:16, 6:19).
 To Western Christians, thinking anachronistically of the temple as simply the Jewish equivalent of a cathedral, the image is simply one metaphor among many and without much apparent significance.
 For a first-century Jew, however, the Temple had an enormous significance; as a result, when Paul uses such an image within twenty-five years of the Crucifixion (with the actual temple still standing), it is a striking index of the immense change that has taken place in his [Paul's] thought.
 The Temple had been superseded by the Church.
 If this is so for the Temple, and in Romans 4 for the Land, then it must a fortiori be the case for Jerusalem, which formed the concentric circle in between those two in the normal Jewish worldview.